 Management coaching is basically suitable for all managers who aspire to a career in management.
 With the support of a management coach, one's own further development can be trained and optimized.
 On the basis of an analysis, a comparison of external and self-image with regard to managerial competence is carried out.
 The exact objective of the management coaching is determined by looking at the individual development potential.

 Managers are often not or only insufficiently prepared for professional conflict situations.
 The core task of management coaching is therefore to provide access to solutions to problems and to point out new paths.

 The Coaching for managers is a help for self-help.
-The individual accompaniment by a experienced coach cannot replace the skills a manager should have.
+The individual support of an experienced coach cannot replace the skills a manager should have.